A Guide for Nurse Leaders: What Is Patient Experience and Why Is It Important?

 Many nurse leaders hone these skills through years of experience in nursing management and other fields, such as business, healthcare quality, and advocacy.
 Some choose to build on these experiences through professional development.
 One option is earning a doctoral degree in executive nurse leadership, which can give nurse leaders a distinct advantage.

-The Doctor of Nursing Practice in Executive Nursing Leadership (DNP-ENL) is a terminal nursing degree for individuals with a Master of Science in Nursing or another master’s degree in business or health.
+The Doctor of Nursing Practice in Executive Nurse Leadership (DNP-ENL) is a terminal nursing degree for individuals with a Master of Science in Nursing or another master’s degree in business or health.
 DNP-ENL programs prepare nurse leaders with the competencies needed for executive nursing positions—communication, relationship management, business acumen, influence, and more.

 Tami Taylor, a graduate of Baylor University’s Online DNP-ENL program, pursued the degree to grow her impact in nursing.
 “There is always something to learn and ways to grow in our profession, so naturally, I want to be educated at the highest level of my profession,” Tami said.
 “This will help me to advance the practice of nursing.”